Frequently Asked Questions

 Matching and Beyond

-- Pawsitism has a comprehensive and participatory program to ensure the ongoing success of its working teams.
-Throughout the working life of the dogs, graduations periodically return to campus with their dogs for public certification, workshops, seminars and reunions.
+- Pawsitism Inc. has a comprehensive and participatory program to ensure the ongoing success of its working teams.
+Throughout the working life of the dogs, graduations periodically return to RUFF Academy with their dogs for public certification, workshops, seminars and reunions.

-- In addition, Pawsitism instructors and graduates communicate on an ongoing basis for correspondence, records and by providing advice via telephone and email.
-Instructors also travel into the field to conduct workshops in threes all specific training or behavioral problems in the graduates Home and/or workplace environment.
+- In addition, Pawsitism Inc. instructors and graduates communicate on an ongoing basis for correspondence, records and by providing advice via telephone and email.
+Instructors also travel into the field to conduct workshops to address all specific training or behavioral problems in the graduates home and/or workplace environment.

-- Pawsitism maintains ownership of the assistance dog even after placement.
-A graduate is personally and financially responsible for the assistance towards care of me, including who is at your service.
+- Pawsitism Inc. maintains ownership of the assistance dog even after placement.
+A graduate is personally and financially responsible for the assistance towards care of their service dog.